A short list of some of the more useful and powerful search engines available

 It's hard to imagine some things being any better: the DC-3, college in the 60's, Torvell & Dean.
 Google, however, continues to add features that improve this "best search engine".
 Google and Google's Advanced Search are designed to find the most relevant Web pages.
 This is the search engine by which all others are judged.
 Start with Google and you probably won't have to go anywhere else.

 Google has several links just above the search entry box plus a "more" link.
-They vary from time to time and have included:
+Click on More and then on Even More to see the range of the free, ad supported products, that Google offers.

 To get a dictionary definition of any word, type define:yourword in the search box.
 Or add the dictionarysearch extension to Firefox to enable right clicking for a definition.